Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: USA

-The Living Desert Zoo & Gardens in California was established in 1970 with a focus on desert wildlife conservation and education.
+The Living Desert Zoo & Gardens in California was established in 1970 with a focus on desert wildlife conservation and education and is one of the largest desert-focused zoos in the USA.
 Unlike traditional zoos, it showcases animals and plants from deserts around the world, giving visitors a chance to learn about these unique ecosystems.

-Here, you can see cheetahs, giraffes, desert tortoises and various reptiles living in spacious habitats designed to replicate their natural homes.
-The park also has botanical gardens featuring cacti and desert flora.
+Here, you can see cheetahs, giraffes, desert tortoises and various reptiles living in habitats designed to replicate their natural homes.

 9. Nandankanan Zoological Park — India